Happymic/EEERover2024/doc/brief.md

 ## Deliverables and assessments

-The project will be assessed with a report, a show-and-tell group interview and a head-to-head competition.
+The project will be assessed with an interim interview, a final report and a demo with head-to-head competition.

+### Interim Presentation

+**Date of assessment:  1 June 2023**

+The interim presentation is an opportunity to show your progress mid-way through the project.
+You should prepare a presentation showing your high-level design, research and technical progress so far.
+You should also present a plan for the remaining work to complete the project.

+Marks weighting: 20%

 ### Report

-			\textbf{Date of submission:  19 June 2022}\\
+**Date of submission:  15 June 2023**

 The report is a formal documentation of all the technical and non-technical work you have done on the project.
-By this time all your design decisions will have been made and you will be able to document the performance of various aspects of your prototype.
-You should also have a clear plan for any work outstanding before you can complete the demonstration.
+The report should justify all your design decisions and include test results of various aspects of your prototype.
 One team member should act as overall editor to ensure that the report is consistent in style and content.
-			Marks awarded: 50\%

-### Group Interview
-			\textbf{Date of assessment:  24 June 2022}\\
-			The group interview will take place immediately before the demo and it is an opportunity for you to show your examiner the details of your implementation and answer their technical questions.\\
-			Marks awarded: 30\%
+Marks weighting: 40%

 ### Demo

-			\textbf{Date of assessment:  24 June 2022}\\
+**Date of assessment:  20 June 2023**

-			The demo will take place as a contest between three or four rovers in a test arena.
-You must try to identify all the rocks in the fastest time without colliding with the obstacles or other rovers.\\
+The demo is your opportunity to present your completed project.
+There are two parts to the demo:
+1. An assessment of your rover on the lab bench, where your examiner will ask to see different functional aspects and assess your theoretical understanding of the implementation
+2. A test of your rover on the demonstration arena, where multiple groups will compete to survey all the aliens in the quickest time.

-			Marks awarded: 20\%
+Marks weighting: 40%

 ## Getting started